HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/kerberos-authentication.md

 Firstly, Kerberos is an authentication protocol, not authorization.
 In other words, it allows to identify each user, who provides a secret password, however, it does not validates to which resources or services can this user access.

 Kerberos is used in Active Directory.
-In this platform, Kerberos provides information about the privileges of each user, but it is responsability of each service to determine if the user has access to its resources.
+In this platform, Kerberos provides information about the privileges of each user, but it is the responsibility of each service to determine if the user has access to its resources.

 ### Kerberos items